Najlaron/PySPRESSO/README.md

 ##

 > [!IMPORTANT]
-> *This is a WIP (Work in progess)* module.
+> *This is a WIP (Work in progress)* module.
 If you want to add some feature feel free to do so (or contact me if you don't code yourself. :innocent: )

 > [!TIP]
 > ## DEMO